 Medium- and Heavy-Duty Emissions Reductions Funding

-The Delaware Department of Natural Resources and Environmental Control (DNREC) is accepting applications for funding of medium- and heavy-duty on-road and limited off-road emission reduction projects.
+The Delaware Department of Natural Resources and Environmental Control (DNREC) provides funding for medium- and heavy-duty on-road and limited off-road emission reduction projects.
 This grant program is funded by Delaware's portion of the Volkswagen Environmental Mitigation Trust.
+The program is not currently accepting applications (verified September 2019).
 For more information, including program guidance and application deadlines, see the DNREC Volkswagen Mitigation Plan website.

 More Laws and Incentives

 To find laws and incentives for other alternative fuels and advanced vehicles, search all laws and incentives.